googleanalytics/autotrack/README.md

 // ...
 ```

-The above two examples shows how to include the plugin source code in your final, generated JavaScript file, but that's only the first of the two steps.
-You still have to update your tracking snippet and require the plugins you included in your JavaScript code.
+The above examples show how to include the plugin source code in your final, generated JavaScript file, which accomlishes the first step of the two-step installation process.

+You still have to update your tracking snippet and require the plugins you want to use:

 ```js